COVESA/cdsp/examples/knowledgelayer-hello-world/README.md

 - `Vehicle.Chassis.SteeringWheel.Angle`: The current angle of the steering wheel.
 - `Vehicle.CurrentLocation.Latitude`: The latitude of the vehicle's current location.
 - `Vehicle.CurrentLocation.Longitude`: The longitude of the vehicle's current location.
-- `Vehicle.Powertrain.TractionBattery.NominalVoltage`: The nominal voltage of the vehicle's traction battery.
-- `Vehicle.Powertrain.TractionBattery.StateOfCharge.CurrentEnergy`: The current energy level of the traction battery.
-- `Vehicle.Powertrain.Transmission.CurrentGear`: The current gear of the vehicle's transmission.
 - `Vehicle.Speed`: The current speed of the vehicle.

 The core logic of our use case is represented by the following rule (here in natural language for better readability):